 Hamilton (2004) provided the following advice for athletes wishing to maintain maximum immunity:

-Carbohydrate intake - The normal diet should provide ample carbohydrate at all times, accounting for 60% or more of total calories.
-Low-carbohydrate diets such as Atkins or Zone should be avoided.
-For longer (90-plus minutes) or very intense sessions, 500-l,000mls of carbohydrate drink containing 60g of carbohydrate per litre should be ingested every hour.
+Carbohydrate intake - The regular diet should provide ample carbohydrates, accounting for 60% or more of total calories.
+For longer (90-plus minutes) or very intense sessions, 500-l,000mls of carbohydrate drink containing 60g per litre should be ingested every hour.

-Diet quality - Immunity can be adversely affected by any number of nutrient deficiencies.
-Athletes should ensure that their diet is rich in whole unprocessed foods, fruits and vegetables, contains adequate high-quality sources of protein and is low in fatty, sugary, fast or processed food.
-A broad-spectrum multi-vitamin/mineral supplement may be beneficial in preventing a nutrient shortfall, but large doses of any single nutrient should be avoided as this could create imbalances leading to impaired immunity.
+Diet quality - Immunity can be adversely affected by any nutrient deficiencies.
+Athletes should ensure that their diet is rich in whole, unprocessed foods, fruits and vegetables, contains adequate high-quality sources of protein and is low in fatty, sugary, fast or processed food.
+A broad-spectrum multi-vitamin/mineral supplement may help prevent nutrient shortfall.
+Still, large doses of any single nutrient should be avoided, which could create imbalances leading to impaired immunity.

 Glutamine - Although beneficial in the clinical setting, there's little hard evidence that it offers immune protection to athletes;

 Echinacea - Athletes who contract a URTI may find that taking a standardised echinacea preparation shortens its duration.
-However, while echinacea does not appear on the lOC's banned substances list for 2004, those subject to drug testing should be aware that all herbs contain a number of biologically active ingredients which, under certain circumstances, may inadvertently produce a positive result;
+However, while echinacea does not appear on the lOC's banned substances list for 2004, those subject to drug testing should be aware that all herbs contain many biologically active ingredients which, under certain circumstances, may inadvertently produce a positive result;

-Probiotics - Although the early indications are promising, very little data exists on the benefits of probiotics for athletes.
+Probiotics - Although the early indications are promising, very little data exists on probiotics benefits for athletes.
 Foods like live yoghurt and other fermented products can be included in the diet if desired, especially as they are also rich in other nutrients; indeed, they are recommended after antibiotic treatment.
-To date there is insufficient evidence of the benefits of supplementing the diet with probiotics, although this may change in the near future;
+To date there is insufficient evidence of the benefits of supplementing the diet with probiotics, although this may change soon;

 Lifestyle- Athletes should ensure they get plenty of sleep and relaxation, minimising fatigue and emotional stress where possible.
 Good hygiene is also important, with regular hand washing recommended to reduce the risk of transferring virus particles to the mucous membranes of the eyes, nose and throat.